stevenxchung/AWS-CSAA-ACloudGuru/Section 06 -- Route 53/README.md

 ### Top Level Domains
 * The last word in a domain name represents the top level domain name (i.e. the .com in google.com) whereas the second word in a domain name is known as the second level domain name (i.e. acloud.guru)
-* Top level domain names are controlled bvy the IANA (Internet Assigned Numbers Authority) in a root zone database which is essentially a database of all available top level domains
+* Top level domain names are controlled by the IANA (Internet Assigned Numbers Authority) in a root zone database which is essentially a database of all available top level domains

 ### Domain Registrars
 * A registrar is an authority that can assign domain names directly under one or more top-level domains.
 Each domain name becomes registered in a central database known as the WhoIS database.